 The railways went into an economic decline from the late 1960s / early 1970s and suffered further depradations during civil war from the 1980s.
 Work is in hand to rehabilitate and modernise the network, but continues to be hampered in some areas by civil unrest.

 There were no international connections until 2011, when the creation of the Republic of South Sudan resulted in a new boundary on the Khartoum to Wåu line, between Babanusa and Aweil.

 In 2020, a feasibility study was initiated for a new 1522km standard (1435mm) gauge railway from Port Sudan via Khartoum to Addis Ababa in Ethiopia.

-Also in 2020, a feasibility study was initiated into a 900km standard gauge line connecting Wadi Halfa with Aswan, Egypt, where it would connect with the Egyptian Railways network.
-The extension would effectively replace an existing ferry service on the river Nile.
+Also in 2020, a feasibility study was initiated into a standard gauge line connecting Wadi Halfa with the Egyptian Railways network, via Abu Simbel.
 Initially, there would be a break of gauge at Wadi Halfa, but conversion to standard gauge of the line from Wadi Halfa to Khartoum is envisaged for the future.
-In 2021, both governments recommited to the project, although no date has been given for the start of construction.
+In 2021, both governments recommitted to the project, although no date has been given for the start of construction.